SICKAG/sick_scan_xd/doc/sick_scan_api/sick_scan_api.md

 SickScanApiUnloadLibrary();
 ```

-Note: All functions named `SickScanApi` are implemented within the library file (typically "sick_scan_api.dll" on Windows resp. "sick_scan_api.so" on Linux).
+Note: All functions named `SickScanApi` are implemented within the library file ("sick_scan_shared_lib.dll" on Windows resp. "libsick_scan_shared_lib.so" on Linux).
 A small wrapper is included in the examples, which loads and unloads the library (functions `SickScanApiLoadLibrary` and `SickScanApiUnloadLibrary`) and delegates the function calls to the binary.

 A C/C++ usage example is implemented in [sick_scan_xd_api_test.cpp](../../test/src/sick_scan_xd_api/sick_scan_xd_api_test.cpp).